ElektraInitiative/libelektra/doc/TESTING.md

 ### Script Tests

-Test which need scripts are done using shell recorder or directly with POSIX shell commands.
+Tests which need scripts are done using shell recorder or directly with POSIX shell commands.
 See [architectural decision](/doc/decisions/script_testing.md).

 The script tests have different purposes: